 Anyone who holds a professional license can have it suspended, revoked, or put on probation by these administrative boards if they are found to have violated the regulations for their profession.
 If you are facing the possibility of having your license disciplined, don’t take unnecessary chances.
 Your license is something that took a lot of time and effort to get, and it’s what allows you keep doing your job.
 Discipline against your license is kept on record and can have ramifications for the rest of your career.
 In short, these proceedings should not be taken lightly.

-If you are facing the possibility of having your professional license disciplined by a state administrative board, the lawyers at Camden & Meridew, P.C. can help get you the best outcome for your case.
+If you are facing the possibility of having your professional license disciplined by a state administrative board, Corey Meridew and the lawyers at Camden & Meridew, P.C. can help get you the best outcome for your case.
 For more information, or to speak with an attorney, call 317-770-0000 or complete our online contact form.